 If you have young kids you’re undoubtedly familiar with the endless sea of toys that shroud your living room floor daily.
 Be it the bedroom, kitchen, dining room, or den, no room is exempt from the scattered piles of doodads and thingamabobs, not even the bathroom.
 Grandparents, holidays, hand-me-downs, and birthdays, all contribute to the ever-growing inventory of toe-stubbing trinkets.
+It becomes a real challenge to declutter toys when they just keep piling up!

 Forget about keeping a clean house.
 For every toy you put away, two more magically appear in its place.
 Sure, kids will be kids.
 A certain amount of chaos comes with the territory.
 If you’re a clean freak like me though, this can be a tough pill to swallow.
 Luckily, I’ve learned a few tricks over the years to appease my obsessive nature, at the same time keeping my house from looking like a scene out of A&E’s “Hoarders”.
 Below are Mom Snippets’ 5 Simple Tips to Declutter Toys.

-Declutter Toys Tip #1: Storage, Storage, Storage
+Storage, Storage, Storage

 You’ve probably seen these used in built-ins and cubby shelves, but what’s great about them, is you can tuck them inside open-undered (yes, I made that word up) coffee and end tables.
 Available in a variety of colors to match any home decor, these are an easy and cheap way to declutter toys without looking tacky.

-Declutter Toys Tip #2: Put Those Little Hands To Work
+Put Those Little Hands To Work

 Teaching your kids to help clean up not only helps to declutter toys but it gives them a sense of achievement and pride.
 Kids love to be useful!
 A fun way to keep them focused on the task is by singing a song while you do it.
 We sing this one that we learned in preschool (to the tune of Frère Jacques):